jonsimonsen/Ramsetti/README.md

 -Changed flex-direction in the footer for the same reason.
 -Set game area to a fixed width of 360 pixels.
 -Adjusted the breakpoint to be at 900px (multi-column to one-column).
+-Changed "How to" from a button to a clickable h2 styled as a button.
+Changed some other styles to align it more with the general design.